the clé tile pattern primer

 whether installed vertically or horizontally, this is the most recognizable pattern of all, and is often referred to as either offset, a brick pattern or subway pattern. the tiles are staggered in alternating rows with the end of each tile centered on the tile above and below it.

-mix them up? absolutely. you can take two patterns and join them to make your own. below left: an examples of how we alternated a simple stacked row with a row of running bond; and right, the use of grout joints can make their own pattern, adding a variation to a vertical stack.
+mix and match? absolutely. you can take two patterns and join them to make your own. below left: an examples of how we alternated a simple stacked row with a row of running bond; and right, the use of grout joints can make their own pattern, adding a variation to a vertical stack.

-for even more pattern play, check out our pinterest board with some of our favorites.
+for even more pattern play, check out our lookbook and get inspired by some clé tile installations.